 To handle pests, like everything else, the best form of control is prevention.
-Preventive pest control maintenance program provides a firm support for your entire pest control system, and, if executed correctly, will provide almost all the pest control you will need.
+The preventive pest control maintenance program provides firm support for your entire pest control system and, if executed correctly, will give almost all the pest control you will need.

-- Check every entry parallel to those outside, just like doors, electrical entries, pipe lines, window frames, and wirings.
-Do any repairs required.
+Firstly, check every entry parallel to those outside, just like doors, electrical entries, and pipelines, as well as window frames and wiring.
+Also, do any repairs required.

-- Seek out indicators of insects and rodent entry as well as activity for example waste droppings, and gnawing marks.
-Employ traps for rodents prior to using rodenticides if at all possible.
-Use insecticides cautiously if needed, and then only in accordance with label instructions.
+Seek out insects and rodent entry indicators and the activity, for example, waste droppings and gnaw marks.
+Also, employ traps for rodents before using rodenticides if at all possible.
+Use insecticides cautiously if needed, and then only following label instructions.
+Besides, know some preventive pest tips.

-- Check every single container such as pet food and watering bowls, and bird baths for leftover food, and stagnant water.
-If you’re feeding more than how much your pet needs, you are actually fascinating predators to dine on your yard.
+Firstly, check every container such as pet food and water bowls and birdbaths for leftover food and stagnant water.
+If you’re feeding more than how much your pet needs, you are fascinating predators to dine on in your yard.
 If you leave standing water, you are attracting mosquitoes to breed.

-- Check if window and door screens fit securely, that the caulking joints are in good order, and that weather stripping as well as sweeps aren’t allowing light and pests through.
+Generally, check if window and door screens fit securely, that the caulking joints are in good order, and that weatherstripping, as well as sweeps, aren’t allowing light and pests through.

-- Check the efficiency of the mowing program you have.
-Seek for presence of thatch.
-In the event that the grass is getting a little too high between mowings, you might require adding an additional mowing day.
-Thatch and high grass permit insects and rodents to move unnoticed in your yard, and also offer weeds time to mature and replant themselves.
+Always check the efficiency of the mowing program you have.
+Likewise, seek the presence of thatch.
+If the grass is getting a little too high between mowing, you might require adding mowing day.
+Thatch and high grass permit insects and rodents to move unnoticed in your yard.
+Also, offer weeds time to mature and replant themselves.

-- Check for cracks, holes, and inadequately sealed communication, electrical, and plumbing line openings, and seal off any you find with caulk or other appropriate materials.
+Then inspect for cracks, holes, and inadequately sealed communication.
+Next, electrical and plumbing line openings and seal off any you find with caulk or other appropriate materials.

-- Check for standing water, and puddles.
+Also, check for standing water and puddles.
 If you find any, ensure to create and carry out plans to supply permanent drainage.